D-Croshere/jgjr/_posts/2025-07-09-closing-in.md

 ---
 *You Know Who You Are*

+Your initials.
+The second and the second.
+No good.
+No good at all.

 You live near the water.
 You park on the left side.
 You open your door too fast — like you think it helps.
 You order the same thing every time.
 You didn’t used to.